Set up Strava on your Apple Watch:

 You can record activities on your Apple Watch Series 2 or later without carrying your phone.
 The Strava Apple Watch app functions independently from the iPhone app so the phone will not visibly respond when you record an activity even if you have your phone with you.

 - The first time you record you will be prompted to accept location, Health permissions, legal disclaimer, and notifications when you open the Apple Watch app.

-- You can select your Sport Type (Outdoor Ride or Run, Indoor Run, Hike or Outdoor Walk) change your Auto-Pause settings, and choose your units of measurement.
+- You can select your Sport Type, change your Auto-Pause settings, and choose your units of measurement.

 - During your recording, you'll be able to view your current time, average pace of your current split, or average overall split pace (tap the screen to toggle between the two,) total distance, and heart rate.
 If you enable run split notification, a notification will be displayed on your watch with the preview split pace and overall split pace (bottom-right.)

 - You can enable real-time audio feedback to alert you when you start, pause, resume and stop your activity.
 You can also hear feedback about your total distance and if you're recording run activities, the pace on your last split and total average split pace.
 To enable audio cues, navigate to the settings page on your watch and tap 'Audio Cues.'
 Here you can toggle the Audio Cue settings independently.

 - When you've finished recording, hit Stop to see the resume/finish screen.
 Hit Finish (flag icon) to finish the activity and be taken to the summary screen.
 Tap Save to upload the activity.

 - The next time you are within range of your phone, your activity will upload to Strava automatically.
 You will get a notification when your activity is ready.

 - You can view any activities that haven't yet synced by navigating to the Settings page and tapping Unsynced.
 Once an activity has synced to your Strava account, you will no longer see it on the unsynced section.

 Available Activity Types